 - Out of Pocket Cost – Out of pocket cost is the amount that you pay for the care and services you receive.

 - HSA – This stands for Health Savings Account.
 It is just that.
-It is a savings account that is set aside entirely for medical expenses.
+An HSA is a savings account set aside entirely for medical expenses.

 - Copayment – A copayment is the set amount that you pay for specified doctor visits.
 Rather than paying for the entire visit out of pocket, you essentially pay a set fee amount for the visit.

-These are just scratching the surface of the common terms that are used in relation to health insurance.
+These common terms are just scratching the surface with regard to health insurance.
 To learn more, check out this awesome resource from United Healthcare that helps explain allllllll the common health insurance terms.

-When you pick your plan, you need to think realistically about the medical expenses that you foresee for your family that year.
+When you pick your plan, think realistically about the medical expenses that you foresee for your family that year.
 Yes, we know that feels a little bit like looking into a crystal ball, but do your best.
-You usually know things about your general health, whether you will need to plan for a pregnancy, a scheduled surgery, or continuous care for an existing condition.
+You typically know things about your general health, whether you'll be planning for a pregnancy, a scheduled surgery, or continuous care for an existing condition.

 - Low Premium, High Deductible Plan – You will pay less every month on your premium but will pay a higher cost for services when they are incurred.